Kingdoms & Lords is a fun medieval game which blends the worlds of strategy, simulation and turn-based battle gaming.

 Both the strategy and battle modes in Kingdoms & Lords are pretty easy to grasp, especially if you've played this type of game before.
 If not, your virtual guide, Lisa, will run you through the processes of constructing and battling so you don't get lost.

-The game controls themselves can be a bit fiddly given the very small size of all the buttons and icons, so you need to be very precise when tapping on your phone.
+The game controls themselves can be a bit fiddly given the very small size of all the buttons and icons, so you need to be very precise when tapping.

 How does it look?